-Queen Elizabeth II is such an institution that it’s easy to forget she wasn’t supposed to have become queen at all.
+Queen Elizabeth II, who ruled the United Kingdom for seven decades, was such a longstanding institution that it’s easy to forget she wasn’t supposed to have become queen at all.

-At 96 years old, Queen Elizabeth II has proven consistent and enduring.
+Queen Elizabeth II, who died at age 96, proved consistent and enduring.
 In April 2021, she lost her husband of 73 years, Prince Phillip, when he died at age 99.
-Then in February 2022, the Queen contracted the coronavirus, which she later said left her "very tired and exhausted."
+In February 2022, the Queen contracted the coronavirus, which she later said left her "very tired and exhausted."
+She installed her 15th prime minister.
+Liz Truss, just two days before her death.

 1. Queen Elizabeth II's Coronation - June 2, 1953